psaisan/CARTMAN/README.md

 ## Abstract

-Deciphering the relationship between regulatory sequences and gene expression in cells requires exploring complex sequence structures beyond individual transcription factor motifs. **CARTMAN** (Co-occurrence Analysis of Repeating Transcription-factor Motifs And Networks) is a tool that performs discovery and quantification of motif co-occurrences within regulatory sequences and enables downstream differential analysis of multi-motif complexes across distinct experimental conditions.
-In contrast to high-complexity machine learning approaches that often produce inferred measures, CARTMAN produces simple and interpretable measures with minimal computational overhead and user background requirement.
-CARTMAN builds on the output of tools like HOMER and FIMO representing a natural progression to motif discovery tools.
+Deciphering the relationship between regulatory sequences and gene expression in cells necessitates exploring complex sequence structures beyond individual transcription factor motifs.
+CARTMAN (Co-occurrence Analysis of Repeating Transcription-factor Motifs And Networks) is a tool designed to discover and quantify motif co-occurrences within regulatory sequences.
+It facilitates downstream differential analysis of multi-motif complexes across distinct experimental conditions.
+Unlike high-complexity machine learning approaches that often produce inferred measures, CARTMAN delivers simple and interpretable metrics with minimal computational overhead and requires only basic user expertise.
+Building upon outputs from tools like HOMER and FIMO, CARTMAN represents a natural progression in motif discovery tools.

 ## Citation